triyanox/async-sequence/README.md

 - `onTaskCompleted` (optional): A callback for task completion.
 - `onTaskFailed` (optional): A callback for task failure.
 - `onTaskRetried` (optional): A callback for task retries.
+- `throwOnErrors` (optional): Whether to throw an error when a task fails.
+Default: false.

 ### Class: PromiseSequencer\<T>